conda/ceps/cep-abi3.md

 ABI, see the [HPy project](HPy).

-The motivation for building `abi3` packages is that we only need to build the extension for one python version and the extension will work for any python later version.
-This reduces build matrix from 4-5 python minor versions to one python minor version and reduces the maintenance burden of package builders.
+The motivation for building `abi3` packages is that we only need to build the extension for one Python version and the extension will work for any Python later version.
+This reduces build matrix from 4-5 Python minor versions to one Python minor version and reduces the maintenance burden of package builders.

-## noarch: python packages
+## noarch: Python packages

-`abi3` packages are python version independent and we will first look at `noarch: python` packages that are also python version independent and in addition are arch independent.
+`abi3` packages are Python version independent and we will first look at `noarch: python` packages that are also Python version independent and in addition are arch independent.

 `noarch: python` packages have several attributes to them: